Michaelangel007/apple2_hgr_font_tutorial/README.md

 Nah, just Computer Science. :-)

-The first question you probalby have is "How did I know what bytes to use?"
+The first question you probably have is "How did I know what bytes to use?"
 We'll get to that in a second.

 ## Quirks of the Apple HGR screen